linode/docs/docs/security/ssl/ssl-certificates-with-apache-2-on-centos.md

 ### Configure Apache to use the Self-Signed Certificate

-SSL name-based virtual hosts are still not supported in Apache.
-However, you may use a single IP to provide self-signed SSL service for multiple vhosts.
 We'll need to edit the virtual host configuration directives for sites that you would like to enable SSL on.
 For each virtual host, you must add the following stanza, changing the values as appropriate for each site.
 Note that we've essentially duplicated the configuration for a non-SSL site, with the addition of three lines for SSL.

 {: .file-excerpt }
 /etc/httpd/conf.d/vhost.conf